 - Spin your pottery wheel.

-- Slam a small chunk of clay on the spinning wheel and cup it with your wet hands.
+- Slam a small chunk of clay (around a half pound is good) on the spinning wheel.

 - Press the clay with the knuckles of one hand while holding it in place with your other hand.

-- Using a wooden rib and some water, level the spinning clay.
+- Using a wooden rib level the spinning clay.

 - Once the clay is leveled, use a sharp tool (knife or metal scraper).
 While spinning the Wheel, make several rings on the clay pad.
 The air between the lines will help to seal the Bat on the Wheel.